trueadm/ripple/website/docs/guide/styling.md

 ::: info
 When passing an object to the `style` attribute, you can use either camelCase or kebab-case for CSS property names.
 :::
+## Global Styles

+Currently, there is no way to opt out of scoped styles other than placing your styles in a style tag within index.html's head, or importing the CSS with Vite.